 Also, if you have lost a loved one in a Chicago train accident, we can help you pursue a claim for wrongful death.

 In any case, your injuries or your loved one’s loss is likely to have significant, long-term consequences for your health, general well-being, and finances.
-When you hire one of our attorneys, we will fight to make sure that you receive the largest possible settlement or verdict for your train accident claim.
+When you hire one of our lawyers, we will fight to make sure that you receive the largest possible settlement or verdict for your train accident claim.

 Why Choose Malman Law?